How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: It's quite a contrast in terms of the two different sides of the family and what they were exposed to when they were growing up.
 So I'm just - I don't even know what my question is but just thinking about being - you know, having two - such different kinds of family trees.

 GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is James Forman Jr. He's the author of the new book "Locking Up Our Own: Crime And Punishment In Black America."
+And if you're just joining us, my guest is James Forman Jr. He's the author of "Locking Up Our Own: Crime And Punishment In Black America."
 He's also a professor of law at Yale Law School and a former public defender.

 You clerked for Sandra Day O'Connor.
 I guess this is when you got out of law school.